 SPRINGFIELD, MASS. – May 5TH, 2021 – With the doors still being closed to the public, the Springfield City Library is determined to continue its efforts in maintaining and increasing access to Springfield residents.
 The Library will start circulating hotspots, effective immediately, for those in the community that do not have internet access at home.

 The borrowing program will begin slowly, with just six hotspots available at the Central Library, Mason Square and Forest Park Branches.
-The hotspots are available through curbside pick-up.
+The hotspots are available through curbside pick-up or during open hours.

 Any Springfield City Library cardholder can check one out with their library card after signing a borrower’s agreement; patrons under the age of 18 will need a guardian to sign.
 The hotspots can circulate for 14 days, fine-free, but will stop working after the designated timeframe and must be returned to the location it was originally borrowed from.

 The hotspots will come with instructions and library staff will be available to offer troubleshooting tips.
 Each hotspot supports up to 16 devices.

 The Library is very excited to begin offering these hotspots and knows how important they can be.
 Tom O’Connell, Manager of Tech Services and Collection Development says, “We look around us and, seemingly, everyone already has access to the Internet – and all of the resources that come with it.
 But it is important to remember that – what most of us take for granted – many in our community still lack.
 These easy to use devices allow us to provide online access for patrons who would otherwise miss out on utilizing these resources – whether it is to do homework, or apply for a job, or look up a recipe; putting all of this information in their hands is the goal.”

 The Springfield City library hopes that a positive response to these devices will lead to an acquisition of many more for each of the branches.
 Call your neighborhood branch to request a hotspot or dial 413-263-6828, ext.
 218.